 Government and Business Relations

-We work constructively with local, State and Federal governments to drive positive outcomes for our industry and the Newcastle region.
+We work constructively with local, State and Federal Governments to drive positive outcomes for our industry and the Newcastle Region.

-We are regulated through a range of development consent and licensing conditions with the NSW Department of Planning and Environment, as well as the NSW Environment Protection Authority.
-We work closely with a number of government agencies including the ACCC, NSW Port Authority, and.
-To ensure compliance with our maritime security legislation we work in partnership with authorities such as the Australian Federal Police, Australian Customs and the Australian Quarantine and Inspection Service.
+Port Waratah is regulated through a range of development consent and licensing conditions with the NSW Department of Planning, Industry and Environment, as well as the NSW Environment Protection Authority.
+We also work closely with a number of government agencies including the Australian Competition and Consumer Commission (ACCC) and NSW Port Authority.
+To ensure compliance with our maritime security legislation, we work in partnership with authorities such as the Australian Federal Police, Australian Customs and the Australian Quarantine and Inspection Service.

-We actively engage with local agencies and industry groups, including Newcastle City Council, to make our views known on specific issues that impact our organisation or stakeholders.
+We actively engage with local agencies and industry groups, including City of Newcastle, to make our views known on specific issues that impact our organisation or stakeholders.
 Although we may host elected members of parliament on our sites for discussion of specific issues material to our operations, we do not support any political viewpoint or party and do not make political donations of any kind.
 We respect the right of private citizens and organisations to express their individual views and opinions on any issue, as long it is done in a way which is respectful and legal.

-Port Waratah participates in local business and economic networks, including Hunter Business Chamber, HunterNet, and University of Newcastle forums, like the Hunter Research Foundation Centre and Many Rivers microfinance.
-Although not a signatory to specific initiatives, we build relationships with these organisations as they support local businesses and economic development of our Region.
+Port Waratah participates in local business and economic networks, including the Hunter Business Chamber, HunterNet and University of Newcastle forums such as the Hunter Research Foundation Centre.
+We build relationships with these organisations as they support local businesses and economic development in our region.

-Port Waratah is party to the Capacity Framework Arrangements at the Port of Newcastle granted by the Australian Competition and Consumer Commission (ACCC) in 2009.
-This long-term solution to the ongoing capacity constraints in the Hunter Valley Coal Chain was made with Newcastle Coal Infrastructure Group (NCIG) and the Newcastle Port Corporation to give effect to port capacity arrangements and permission to apply industry levies where appropriate.
-The framework also impedes anti-competitive behaviour and therefore date Port Waratah has not been subject to any legal proceedings in this regard.
+The Capacity Framework Arrangements were granted by the Australian Competition and Consumer Commission (ACCC) in 2009.
+This long-term solution to ongoing capacity constraints in the Hunter Valley Coal Chain was made with Newcastle Coal Infrastructure Group (NCIG) and the Newcastle Port Corporation to give effect to port capacity arrangements and permission to apply industry levies where appropriate.
+The framework also impedes anti-competitive behaviour.
+To date, Port Waratah has not been subject to any legal proceedings in this regard.

 We encourage a culture of shared responsibility and accountability and do not allow Port Waratah’s agents or employees to receive gifts that may be perceived as influencing their duty to act in the best interests of Port Waratah.
 Port Waratah does not tolerate corruption in any form.
 While we will always seek to enter into commercially favourable agreements, we do this on the condition that they are not at the expense of our organisational values or business drivers.